SarahSchmidt94/MoEWe/README.md

 Additional information are available in the associated publication:
-*Schmidt, S.; Laner, D. (in preparation): Environmental Waste Utilization score to monitor the performance of waste management systems*
+*Schmidt, S.; Laner, D. (in preparation): Environmental Waste Utilization score to monitor the performance of waste management systems: A novel indicator applied to case studies in Germany*